 As this disease advances, your appearance may change due to changes in the structure of your jaw.
 You may appear older than your years and the shape of your face may change as well.
 The ultimate end result is that you will most certainly lose some, if not all your teeth depending on how far the disease has progressed.

 The good news is this is one disease you can easily prevent.
 Having regular dental checkups with your dentist is a good way to start.
-Your dentist may recommend that you have periodic periodontal exams as well, particularly if you are an at risk patient such as a smoker or a diabetic.
-If you do have gum disease, your dentist can create a treatment plan for you that will help arrest the disease.
+Your dentist may recommend that you have periodic periodontal exams as well, particularly if you are an at-risk patient, such as a smoker or diabetic.
+If you do have periodontal disease, your dentist can create a treatment plan for you that will help arrest the disease.
 Most important is a good dental routine of brushing and flossing that you follow daily.